4 Using social media and presenting yourself online

 This all means that the people you need to know might be closer than you think!

-We’d like you to concentrate on LinkedIn, as this is a dedicated professional network with about 400 million users rather than a social network like Facebook.
+We’d like you to concentrate on LinkedIn, as this is a dedicated professional network with than 770 million users rather than a social network like Facebook.
 At its most basic, you can use LinkedIn to connect with other people that you know professionally and to keep in touch with them, but it is worth exploring whether it has any other uses that would allow you to network more proactively.

 At the root of the system are the many millions of personal profiles that users have placed on the system about their jobs and careers, their qualifications, their skills and interests, and their colleagues’ endorsements and recommendations.
 These provide the bedrock of the system and your professional presence online is one that you can control and update whenever you wish.
 The profiles are the reason why employers are also interested in having a presence on LinkedIn; it allows them to keep in touch with many potential employees, clients and customers.